- Date : 05/06/2020

 Professional indemnity insurance is one of the best ways to safeguard your business and career from potential loss.

-This insurance provides ‘indemnity’ if a company commits an error, and covers the legal costs the company may have to pay to defend the claim.
-And if the company is proven wrong in court, the insurer pays the compensation to the client.
+Also known as professional liability insurance, this insuranceprovides ‘indemnity’ if a company commits an error, and covers the legal costs the company may have to pay to defend the claim.
+And if the company is proven wrong in court, the insurer pays compensation to the client.
+The insurance also handles the confidential data of the clients before it provides the services required under the policy.
+It then become very important for businesses to have professional indemnity or liability insurance

-This type of insurance protects professionals against loss or financial burden that could arise from a range of scenarios such as negligence, loss of documents, goods, or money, unintentional breach of copyright, and defamation.
+Professional indemnity insurance can protect an individual or business against a wide range of potential risks.
+This could range from personal injury due to negligence or damage to someone’s property to coverage against loss or financial burden that could arise from a range of scenarios such as negligence, loss of documents, goods, or money, unintentional breach of copyright, and defamation.

 Importance of professional indemnity insurance